JanisGeise/sparseSpatialSampling/README.md

 - complete documentation of repository

 ### Current issues
-- delta level constraint is not always fulfilled (if active)
-- there seems to be an issue with the assignment of nb when refining the geometry and active delta level constraint
+- there seems to be an issue with the assignment of nodes when refining the geometry and active delta level constraint for some cells

 ## Potential features / Ideas
-- testing different metrics and combinations thereof -> we need a second metric for e.g. shear stress to account for boundary layers etc.
+- testing different metrics and combinations thereof -> we need a second metric for, e.g., shear stress to account for boundary layers, etc.
 - try to use pyVista for 2D STL file handling as well, so we only have one library for STL file handling

 ## Notes